lidom/RM_ES_Script/README.md

-# PM_ES_Script
+# Script
-Script for my seminar "Econometrics &amp; Statistics" at the University Bonn
+This repository contains the script for my seminar "Econometrics &amp; Statistics".